ucla-data-science-center/hiding_api_keys/README.md

 examples of how to hide api keys, examples using python import, json, yaml and environmental variables

 ## using .gitignore
 Note: my example has the config files commented out so I can include them here.
-Would be ignored in real usage
+Would be ignored in real usage.

+## Note:
+This example assumes the script and json files with the keys and/or tokens are all in the same directory.
 ```
 config.py   <- these are the config files that hold the api keys or tokens
 config.json